scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 work with any standard Scala collection.

-Cats' `Traverse` type class generalises these patterns to work with any type of "effect":
+Cats' `Traverse` type class generalises these patterns to work with any type of `Applicative` effect:
 `Future`, `Option`, `Validated`, and so on.
 We'll approach `Traverse` in the next sections in two steps: first we'll generalise over the effect type,